Functorial desingularization over Q: boundaries and the embedded case

-There are two possibilities of what to call a blow up of schemes.
-In \cite{temdes} by a blow up one means a morphism $X'\to X$ that is isomorphic to a blow up (with some center), while in \cite{nonemb} and in this paper the center of a blow up is a part of the data, and so blow ups are enriched morphisms.
+There are two possibilities to work with blow ups.
+In \cite{temdes}, by a blow up one means a morphism $X'\to X$ that is isomorphic to a blow up along some center, while in \cite{nemb} and in this paper the center of a blow up is a part of the data, and hence blow ups are enriched morphisms.
 The latter is crucial in order to have strict and principal transforms.
-There are also various examples (obvious and not) of different blow up sequences that produce the same morphism but induce different tranforms, see \cite[3.33]{Kol}.
-However, if we consider a blow up of schemes $f:X'\to X$ as a $B$-blow up of $B$-schemes $(X',E')\to(X,\emptyset)$, then this redundancy disappears (and similarly for the blow up sequences from \cite{Kol}).
-The only small redundancy with $B$-blow ups was described in Remark \ref{blowrem}(i), and even that could be avoided by formal using of the history function for ordering (i.e. by ordering the components by the natural numbers so that empty components are allowed).
+There are also various examples (obvious and not) of different blow up sequences that produce the same morphism but induce different transforms, see \cite[3.33]{Kollar-resolution}.
+However, if we consider a blow up of schemes $f\:X'\to X$ as a $B$-blow up of $B$-schemes $(X',E')\to(X,\emptyset)$, then the center is almost always determined by the $B$-blow up, and similarly for the blow up sequences from \cite{Kollar-resolution}.
+The only small redundancy with $B$-blow ups was described in Remark \ref{blowrem}(i), and even that could be avoided by using the history function for ordering, i.e. by ordering components by the natural numbers so that empty components are allowed.

-\subsubsection{Transforms}
+\subsection{Transforms}

-Principal (weak or controllable) transform of closed subschemes (or ideals) is commonly used in embedded desingularization.
-The idea is to split off from the ideal some multiples of the exceptional divisors until nothing is left.
-In general, there is no morphism $(X',f^\rhd(B))\to(X,B)$, and the complete transform of $B$ is actually the minimal natural increment of $f^\rhd(B)$ such that there is a natural morphism of $B$-schemes $(X',f^\circ(B))\to(X,B)$.
-In particular, $|f^\circ(B)|=|f^!(|B|)|\cup|E_f|$ and so the complete transform keeps (at least set-theoretical) information about the old boundary and the boundary of $f$.
+Principal (weak or controllable) transforms of closed subschemes or ideals are commonly used in embedded desingularization.
+The idea is to split off some multiples of the exceptional divisors from pullbacks of the ideal until nothing is left.

+However, in general there is no morphism $(X',f^\rhd(B))\to(X,B)$, and this issue is resolved by introducing the complete transform of $B$, which is the minimal natural increment of $f^\rhd(B)$ such that there is a natural morphism of $B$-schemes $(X',f^\circ(B))\to(X,B)$.
+Note also that $|f^\circ(B)|=|f^!(|B|)|\cup|E_f|$ and so the complete transform keeps at least set-theoretical information about the old boundary and the boundary of $f$.